TestJamb/citycoverage/README.md

 # Development

-Coulibaly Aboubacar developed this R Shiny application, which can be used and redistributed As long as you've received the acknowledgment.
+ This R Shiny application was developed by Coulibaly Aboubacar and can be used and redistributed,  as long as proper acknowledgment is given.

 # Disclaimer
 This application may use artificially generated synthetic data designed to resemble real-world data.
 Synthetic data is created for the purpose of testing, simulation, or